Chart Color Schemes

 Ormeau has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 19 projects that could impact the area, with key ones being the Ormeau Rail Facility - Queensland Train Manufacturing Program, Ormeau Residential Development, Ormeau Goldmine Road and Lahrs Road Intersection Upgrade, and Ormeau Community Hub.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely to affect the region.
+Notable initiatives include the Ormeau Rail Facility - Queensland Train Manufacturing Program, Ormeau Residential Development, Ormeau Goldmine Road and Lahrs Road Intersection Upgrade, and Ormeau Community Hub.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.